Text Size

 To Our Shareholders and Investors

-In FY2025, the Japanese economy showed signs of a gradual recovery due to improvements in the employment and income environment and the effects of various policies.
-However, the outlook for the economy has remained uncertain due in part to concerns over continued price hikes and the impact of U.S. tariff policies.
+In FY2026, the Japanese economy showed signs of a gradual recovery against the backdrop of improvements in employment and income conditions.
+However, the outlook remained uncertain due in part to concerns over continued price increases, labor shortages, energy issues arising from the situation in the Middle East, and instability in Japan-China relations.

 In the advertising fields other than pachinko parlors, demand for advertising is still on an increasing trend, mainly in the mainstay fitness facilities and housing-related advertising fields.

-In this environment, the Group made efforts for recovery of online advertising from its sharp decline in the mainstay pachinko parlor advertising field.
+In this environment, the Group focused on selling highly effective promotional campaigns that attract customers, such as those featuring industry personalities, and expanding sales of highly profitable online advertising, in the mainstay pachinko parlor advertising field.
 In the advertising fields other than pachinko parlors, we actively promoted the acquisition of clients in sectors with promising demand.

 Breakdown by Business Segment